 While HRC's Sites may be accessible internationally, the Sites and all contents are intended for use by individuals in the United States.
 Nothing contained on HRC Sites should be construed as a promotion or solicitation for any personal information outside the United States.
 If you are a non-U.S. resident, you acknowledge that HRC's collection and processing of personal information is subject to United States law, and that any personal information you provide to us shall be transferred to the United States, where the laws and regulations may not provide the same level of data protection rights as in the jurisdiction in which you are located.

-You may receive communications from us if you have a) expressly signed up to receive emails or other communications from HRC through the HRC web site, b) taken action on behalf of HRC either online or in person; c) signed up to receive HRC communications at pride events, HRC stores, public outreach or canvassing, and at many other hosted HRC events; (d) become an HRC member; or (e) we receive your contact information from an allied, like-minded or partner organization.
+You may receive communications from us if you have a) expressly signed up to receive emails or other communications from HRC through the HRC web site, b) taken action on behalf of or expressed interest in HRC either online or in person; c) signed up to receive HRC communications at pride events, HRC stores, public outreach or canvassing, and at many other hosted HRC events; (d) become an HRC member; or (e) we receive your contact information from an allied, like-minded or partner organization.
 Individually identifying information and contact information, such as names, postal and email addresses, phone numbers, social media usernames and other personal information which users voluntarily provide to HRC may be added to HRC’s databases and used for future outreach (including physical mailings) regarding member outreach, fundraising, marketing, or promotional purposes.
 We shall only send you text messages when you provide your express consent to receive text messages, and you can opt out at any time.
 All emails sent contain a link to unsubscribe or to modify your profile.
 You may subscribe or unsubscribe to any newsletter or email communication from HRC at any time.
 In order to provide you with better and more relevant information, we compile information about email response and website usage.
 This information helps us to better understand our members' web site usage patterns and also what types of content and information may help improve your user experience on the HRC web site.

 HRC works closely with allied and like-minded organizations, including a broad array of progressive entities, and may occasionally share and receive contact information gathered from subscribers with such organizations or parties.
 HRC may also share information with trusted third-party vendors who contact you on behalf of HRC.